 Difference is the one operation where argument order matters most.
 Difference(a, b) is not the same as Difference(b, a).

-These images are a good way to visualize the four results using a star and a circle:
+Here are the four operations using a star and a circle:

 Union